manojmaheshwarjg/zedtribe/README.md

 ## 🤝 Contributing

-We welcome contributions to enhance ZedTribe!
+We welcome contributions to enhance Zedtribe!
 To contribute:

 1. **Fork the repository**.
 2. **Create a new branch**: